-As they warmed up for last week’s England-Ghana friendly at Wembley, Premier League stars such as Ashley Cole and Asamoah Gyan may have noticed a small ceremony taking place pitch-side.
+When Ashley Cole and Asamoah Gyan were warming up for a England-Ghana friendly at Wembley Stadium in London back in 2011, the former English Premier League stars may have noticed a small ceremony taking place pitch-side.
 What they might not have realised – if they had even heard of Arthur Wharton in the first place – is the debt they owe to the man being honoured.

 While Cole, Gyan and scores of their team-mates flourish in an age where footballing talent supersedes colour or creed, Wharton made his name during harsher times for black men and women in all walks of life.
-As the first-ever black professional footballer, he was a true pioneer and, as England’s Football Association recognised last week, one well worth celebrating.
+As the first-ever black professional footballer, he was a true pioneer and, as England’s Football Association recognised at that friendly between the two nations, one well worth celebrating.

 From sprinter to shot-stopper

 This was not the destiny his family had in mind.
 Born in Accra, Ghana on 28 October 1865 to a half-Grenadian, half-Scottish father and a mother descended from Ghanaian royalty, Wharton had been sent to England at the age of 17 to be educated in his father’s profession as a Methodist minister.

 It quickly became apparent that this was not a career for which he was cut out.
 Where Wharton did find fulfilment was in athletic activity, and it helped that he was outstanding in virtually every sport he tried.
 Competing initially as a ‘gentleman amateur’, he became the fastest man in Britain by the age of 20, winning the 100-yard sprint and setting a new world record at Chelsea’s Stamford Bridge.